maferrag/UAVBench/README.md

 Together, these datasets establish a **reproducible, interpretable, and physics-grounded foundation** for benchmarking cognitive and ethical reasoning in UAV autonomy.

 ---
+## Research Questions
+UAVBench is designed to answer key questions in autonomous aerial reasoning:
+- How can LLM-generated UAV scenarios remain physically consistent and safety-aware?
+- What methods ensure interpretable and risk-labeled UAV missions?
+- How can reasoning tasks evaluate ethical and cognitive dimensions of UAV autonomy?
+- How do model architectures influence grounded reasoning and decision reliability?

+---

 ## Motivation
 Modern UAVs increasingly depend on **LLMs** for autonomous decision-making, yet the field lacks **standardized and physically consistent benchmarks** to measure reasoning quality.